vhartikainen/protecting-workloads-workshop/docs/workshop/host-layer/remediate.md

 7. In the *Patching schedule* section, click the *Skip scheduling and patch instances now* radio button.

-8. In the *Patching operation* section, click the *Scan and install* radio button if it is not alerady selected.
+8. In the *Patching operation* section, click the *Scan and install* radio button if it is not already selected.
 Your screen should look similar to the image below.

     ![configure-patching](./images/remediate-pm-configure-patching.png)